ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-23-got-global-outsourcing-100-2015-listing.md

 ### Conclusion

-This is what we’ve done to get ino the 2015 Global Outsourcing 100 listing.
+This is what we've done to get ino the 2015 Global Outsourcing 100 listing.
 The materials we provided to apply for this program helped us to make into “Best Rising Stars in Revenue Growth” sub-list.
 The alphabetical list of companies included into The 2015 Global Outsourcing 100® listing is available [here](http://www.iaop.org/Download/Default.aspx?ID=2401).

 Also, this June FORTUNE® magazine will publish the full list of the rating participants and honors obtained in the various categories.
-We’ll inform our readers about it additionally, so stay tuned!
+We'll inform our readers about it additionally, so stay tuned!

 **What do you think about Global Outsourcing 100 list?
 Have you ever applied to this program as a service provider?
 Have you ever reviewed this listing as a customer while searching for an outsourcing provider?**